ishtriestocode/java-projects/README.md

 Contributing

 Contributions are welcome!
-If you have any ideas for improvement or would like to add new features, please fork the repository and submit a pull request.
+If you have any ideas for improvement or would like to add new features, please fork the repository and submit a pull request. project-2 facctorial calculator

-project-3 tic tac toe using java

-project- 4 , a simple window where background change

 project-2
 facctorial calculator

+project- 4 , a simple window where background changes when the button is pressed